samuelnegus/CS540-AI-PROJECTS/PyTorch/README.md

-# HW6: Introduction to PyTorch
+# PyTorch Neural Network Development for Wardrobe Classification

 This project introduces the PyTorch framework for deep learning by implementing, training, and evaluating a neural network to classify images from the Fashion-MNIST dataset.